 Submissions Rules and Terms and Conditions

-In submitting portfolios for consideration for the Michael Marks Greek Bicentennial Prizes, entrants agree to be bound by these Terms and Conditions.
+In submitting portfolios for consideration for the Michael Marks Environmental Poet of the Year prize, entrants agree to be bound by these Terms and Conditions.
 Please read them carefully before submitting.
-It is the responsibility of the poet/illustrator to read these rules and ensure that submissions are eligible.
+It is the responsibility of the poet to read these rules and ensure that submissions are eligible.
 Ineligible submissions will not be considered and no correspondence will be entered into regarding them.

 Rules that are specific to only the Poetry or Illustration prize can be found below the general eligibility rules.